-This group was set up to advise FC England on the management and development of grant schemes, regulations and regulations administration systems in England, as well as advising on regional partnerships and cooperation with the private sector, and on assessing the implications of governmental and EU-led practice changes and policy for the forestry and woodland management sector.
+This group was set up to advise Forestry Commission England on the management and development of grant schemes, regulations and regulations administration systems in England, as well as advising on regional partnerships and cooperation with the private sector, and on assessing the implications of governmental and EU-led practice changes and policy for the forestry and woodland management sector.

 ICF representative: Neville Elstone MICFor and Graham Garratt FICFor

 UK Woodland Assurance Standard (UKWAS)

 UKWAS was established by a multi-stakeholder partnership in 1999 with an aim to developing and promoting a high quality certification standard for forest management on behalf of forestry and environmental communities operating in the UK.
-Its aim is to apply this standard for the general benefit of people working in forests throughout out the UK and for people who utilise forests for recreational purposes.
+Its aim is to apply this standard for the general benefit of people working in forests throughout the UK and for people who utilise forests for recreational purposes.

 ICF representatives: Simon Hart FICFor, Stuart Willkie FICFor and Robert Smith MICFor